GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 - [OTP](./otp.md)

 ## Default Authentication Mechanism
-In oxTrust, you can navigate to `Configuration` > `Manage Authentication` > `Default Authentication` to specify the default authentication mechanism for two situations:
+In oxTrust, you can navigate to `Configuration` > `Manage Authentication` > `Default Authentication` to specify the default authentication mechanism for two use cases:

 1. Default acr: this is the default authentication mechanism exposed to any application that sends users to Gluu for sign-in.
 Unless an app specifically requests a different form of authentication (as specified [below](#multiple-authentication-mechanisms)), its users will receive the form of authentication specified in this field.

 2. oxTrust acr: this form of authentication will be presented to anyone specifically trying to access the oxTrust admin GUI.

+The list of available authentication mechanisms will reflect the authentication interception scripts you have enabled in `Configuration` > `Manage Custom Scripts` > `Person Authentication`.
+You can set both fields to the same authentication mechanism, or you can choose a specific mechanism for each use case depending on your business requirements and objectives.

 ## Multiple Authentication Mechanisms
 As previously mentioned, your Gluu Server can support multiple authentication mechanisms.